 As with any asset class, investors must evaluate TIPS' merits in view of current conditions and future expectations—in a word, valuations—and only then decide if they are right for their portfolios.
 In other words, they ought to be treated as any other asset class.
 As for valuations, a cautionary reminder: Old-style economic theory posits that an economic system is in equilibrium if its real interest rate equals the real rate of economic growth.
 We have not seen this for years now.
 10-year TIPS yields—the real interest rate—have stubbornly stayed below 1% since 2011 even as annual economic growth has consistently stayed above 1%.
 As of this writing, the yield on the 10-year TIPS was 0.6%.
 Maybe TIPS are right.
 Maybe the economic theory is wrong.
 Maybe the system is not in a good equilibrium.
 But if real yields were to rise to match the level of economic growth, TIPS prices would have to be lower, which makes it hard to see them as a screaming buy.

-Maciej Kowara does not own shares in any of the securities mentioned above.
+Maciej Kowara does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.